List of Shameless (British TV series) characters: Frank Gallagher

 By Series 11, he and his daughter Stella who is now six years old, live at the Gallagher House along with Aidan who both are left to contend with Frank's outrageous behaviour.
-He is still neglectful to his sole child who shows great maturity for her age, and is shown to be thoughtful and caring to him still calling him "Dad".
-While out Frank finds his son Lip (Jody Latham), and invites him along with his granddaughter, Katie (Bethany Thompson).
-He reaches an understanding with his son who treats him much better.
-Frank has begun a three-way relationship with prostitutes Sherilee (Sarah Totty) and Derilee (Sue Vincent), Derilee's husband Baxter arrives at the Gallagher household and holds Frank, Stella and Derilee hostage at gunpoint.
-While negotiating with Baxter their freedom, Monica returns to Chatsworth to take Stella's place in the hostage situation.
+He is still neglectful of his sole child, who shows great maturity for her age, and is shown to be thoughtful and caring to him, still calling him "Dad".
+While out, Frank finds his son Lip (Jody Latham), and invites him along with his granddaughter, Katie (Bethany Thompson).
+He reaches an understanding with his son, who then treats him much better.
+After Frank has begun a three-way relationship with prostitutes Sherilee (Sarah Totty) and Derilee (Sue Vincent), Derilee's husband Baxter arrives at the Gallagher household and holds Frank, Stella and Derilee hostage at gunpoint.
+While negotiating with Baxter for their freedom, Monica returns to Chatsworth to take Stella's place in the hostage situation.
 However, Stella ends up running back inside, with Monica also being held captive.
 While Derilee and Baxter solve their differences, Frank and Monica have sex, resulting in Monica falling pregnant with twins.
 Frank was arrested and visited by her and tells her to have an abortion, however one of the twins survives, and she gives birth to Ben Gallagher in The Jockey.
 Frank shows a lack of interest in the child and leaves care to Stella.
 Meanwhile, Monica feigns bereavement over the baby she "miscarried".
 Frank's oldest daughter, Fiona McBride (Anne-Marie Duff), returns to Chatsworth with Carl and Lip.
 Frank learns he has a grandson from Fiona who attempts to make Frank and Monica see that their disastrous parenting is only going to damage Stella and Ben.
-When Fiona decides to take Stella and Ben back to Amsterdam with her, leaving her in the care of her old friend, Kev Ball (Dean Lennox Kelly), however he loses them.
+Fiona decides to take Stella and Ben back to Amsterdam with her, leaving them in the care of her old friend, Kev Ball (Dean Lennox Kelly), however he loses them.
 Frank has an argument with Monica and decides to leave Chatsworth since he believes he is better off without his family.
 However, Stella follows Frank to the bus stop with Ben in her arms, as Frank rages at an upset Stella that she was a mistake and that she ruined his life, leading to her sadly walk away alone.
-A guilty Frank later finds Stella and Ben at a local park, he apologizes for his harsh behavior and confirms that he does love her, much to her joy.
+A guilty Frank later finds Stella and Ben at a local park; he apologizes for his harsh behaviour and confirms that he does love her, much to her joy.
 He lets Stella play while he finally takes an active role in caring for Ben.
 Frank soon takes them back to the Gallagher household, walking into Fiona and Monica fighting over the upbringing of the two children.
-He refuses to let Fiona to take his youngest children.
-Even though Lip and Carl try to convince Fiona otherwise, Fiona refuses to believe they will change and offer Frank money to leave as he intended.
-However, he refused to take it as she sees that he couldn't live without his family and is pleased to see this side.
+He refuses to let Fiona take his youngest children.
+Even though Lip and Carl try to convince Fiona otherwise, Fiona refuses to believe they will change and offers Frank money to leave as he intended.
+However, he refuses to take it.
+She sees that he couldn't live without his family and is pleased to see this side of him.
 In the end, Fiona sees Stella and Ben will be fine in Frank and Monica's care, and they remain in Chatsworth.
 Frank also makes amends with his oldest children who have new respect for him.